Progress Report Guide

 Create a progress report

-Use the Progress Report Generator to create structured reports with planned progress, actual progress, issues and PDF export.
+Use the Progress Report Generator to create structured reports with planned progress, actual progress, activities, issues, corrective actions, live preview and PDF export.